pBouillon/Telecom-secret-santa/README.md

 # Secret santa

-Legacy script I used to send the secret santa invitations bach in engineering school
+Legacy script I used to send the secret Santa invitations back in engineering school